Why Do I Need a Medicare and Medicaid Compliance Program?

 It is difficult to satisfy Medicare/Medicaid payer documentation and coding requirements necessary to receive appropriate payment.
 Therefore, medical practices should have a compliance program in place to identify problems and correct them before Medicare/Medicaid appear on the doorstep with a demand for repayment of overcharges.
 Even for small practices, the repayment amount demanded can exceed hundreds of thousands of dollars, not to mention fines, and potential criminal and civil penalties.

 Chapman Law Group helps to make sure that medical practices, through appropriate coding and claims submissions, do not run afoul of the five main federal fraud and abuse laws:

 Chapman Law Group’s analysis of your charges/claims will pinpoint erroneous charges and identify whether non-compliant charging practices exist.
-Because of this rigorous process, we can review documentation relative to charges posted, provide real-time feedback to clinical staff, and work to correct documentation.
-Chapman Law Group regularly advises doctors, pharmacists, dentists, and other practitioners who are subject to claims audits by Medicare/Medicaid.
+Because of this rigorous process, we can review documentation relative to charges posted, provide real-time feedback to clinical staff and work to correct documentation.
+We regularly advise doctors, pharmacists, dentists, and other practitioners who are subject to claims audits by Medicare/Medicaid.

-Chapman Law Group is dedicated to defending licenses and livelihood of all health care professionals: Doctors, Physician Assistants, Nurse Practitioners, Nurses, Medical Assistant.
-If your professional practice is in jeopardy due to problems related to claims submission, or medicare and medicaid fraud, you should contact Chapman Law Group and seek assistance from their highly qualified health law attorneys.
-We have licensed lawyers in Detroit Michigan, Miami, Tampa, and Orlando Florida, Boise Idaho, and Columbus Ohio areas, and work on federal cases nation wide.
+Chapman Law Group is dedicated to defending licenses and livelihood of all health care professionals.
+If your professional practice is in jeopardy due to problems related to claims submission or medicare and medicaid fraud, you should contact Chapman Law Group and seek assistance from their highly qualified health law attorneys.